Fancy a new BMW? - Galway Bay FM

-Fancy a New BMW?
-Well this is your chance for just €20 you could be in with a chance and you’ll also be supporting the National Breast Cancer Research Institute, a national charity based in University Hospital Galway.
+Fancy a new BMW X1 Plugin Hybrid?
+Well this is your chance for just €20 and you’ll also be supporting the National Breast Cancer Research Institute, a national charity based in University Hospital Galway.
+Plus all this week you could win an extra Free draw ticket by tuning in to On The Move with Barbara between 3 and 7pm.

 Research has improved the diagnosis, treatment options and outcomes for those who develop the disease and your help in funding this research will help to improve future outcomes for breast cancer patients.